-In a nutshell – yes – it works!
+In a nutshell – yes – this emergency bracelet for elderly adults work!
 And, let me tell you – the peace of mind that comes from knowing an elderly parent is protected by medical alert systems like Life Alert can give you is priceless.

 Here’s a personal story about why even active seniors need to get and use some type of wearable device (preferably one with fall detection technology: